oyindonesia/oybayar-docs/source/includes/en/_accepting-payments.md

 #### Use Cases
 **Payment Aggregator**

-1. Single Payments.
+1. Single Payments
     - Single payment is a type of payment that allows your customer to complete payments easily.
 Available for Bank Transfer (Virtual Account & Unique Code), E-Wallet, QRIS, and Cards.
-1. Direct Payments.
+1. Direct Payments
     - Direct payment requires account linking, meaning that your customer must connect their payment account to your system before completing payments.
 You can do this by using our API Account Linking.
 Direct payments offer a more seamless payment experience.
 After successful linkage, your customer does not need to open or get redirected to the payment provider application to complete payments.
 This feature is currently only available for e-wallet ShopeePay.

 **Payment Routing**